Load balancing a Node.js application with Nginx

 Load balancing algorithms

-There are many algorithms a load balancer can use to distribute the traffic, such as round robin, weighted round-robin, least connections, and least response time, etc...
+A load balancer can use many algorithms to distribute the traffic, such as round-robin, weighted round-robin, least connections, and least response time.
 Check out this link to learn about their specificity.

-To change the load-balancing algorithm on Nginx, define it at the first line of the server's fleet declaration.
+To change the load-balancing algorithm in the Nginx configuration file, define it at the first line of the server's fleet declaration.

 upstream <server_fleet_name> {